fernandobd42/Mutation-Tool---Python/ReadMe.md

 ```
 ➜  Mutation-Tool---Python git:(master) ✗ python gui.py
 ```
-then, select the directory of the the original program
+Then, select the directory of the original program.
+In the case, the directory of the program that you want to do the mutation test
 ![Init](https://raw.githubusercontent.com/fernandobd42/images/master/01.PNG)

 **2 (Do the Mutate):**

-just click on the little button <b>'Mutation'</b>
+Just click on the little button <b>'Mutation'</b>

 ![Insert](https://raw.githubusercontent.com/fernandobd42/images/master/02.PNG)

 **3 (Result):**

 See the result on the shell, its possible to see how many operators were found and how many mutants were created

 ![Init](https://raw.githubusercontent.com/fernandobd42/images/master/03.PNG)